-The Regional Materials Management Facility provides efficient, environmentally responsible disposal of non-hazardous solid waste for Jefferson, St. Lawrence, Lewis and Hamilton counties.
+The Regional Materials Management Facility provides efficient, environmentally responsible disposal of non-hazardous solid waste for Jefferson, St. Lawrence and Lewis counties.
 The state- of-the-art, double-lined landfill facility opened in 1992 and operates in full compliance with all applicable New York State Department of Environmental Conservation regulations.
 The regional landfill accepts waste from permitted and approved haulers and does not take waste from individual residents.

 Early in its history one of the Authority’s biggest challenges was to tackle the issue of safe, environmentally conscious waste disposal for the region.
 At the time, the region was facing population growth due the expansion of Fort Drum and the closure of many traditional municipal “dumps” that could no longer meet environmental guidelines.
 Working with its regional county partners, the Authority developed the regional landfill to help municipalities meet their waste disposal needs.
 Currently, about 200 of the site’s 1,500 acres are in use.
 Due to the numerous safeguards built into the landfill’s liner system, in 28 years of operation at the site, the containment system has never been compromised.

 The regional landfill is located in the Town of Rodman in Jefferson County, and the town receives host community revenue-sharing payments from the Development Authority.